OSeMOSYS/osemosys_global/docs/getting-started.md

 OSeMOSYS Global is a configurable model generator, allowing for full user flexibility in determining the time slice structure and geographic scope of the model and datasets.
-These configuration options are stored in a (conveniently named)
+These configuration options are stored in the (conveniently named!)
 [configuration file](https://github.com/OSeMOSYS/osemosys_global/tree/master/config).
 An overview of the configuration file options are shown below: